liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/03-leveraging-the-script-engine-in-workflow.markdown

 Liferay's Kaleo workflow engine provides a robust system for reviewing and approving content in an enterprise environment.
-Even if you don't leverage custom scripts, it's a powerful and robust workflow solution.
-Adding custom scripts takes it to the next level.
+Even if you don't leverage scripts, it's a powerful and robust workflow solution.
+Adding scripts takes it to the next level.
 These scripts aren't run from the script console, but are embedded in
 [XML workflow definitions](/develop/tutorials/-/knowledge_base/7-1/crafting-xml-workflow-definitions)
 and run during the execution of the workflow.